Fingerprint powder

 Fingerprint powders are fine powders used, in conjunction with fingerprint brushes, by crime scene investigators and other law enforcement personnel to search for and enhance latent/invisible fingerprints that can be used to determine identification.
 This method of fingerprint development commonly referred to as dusting for fingerprints, involves the adherence of the powder particles to the moisture and sweat secretions deposited on to surfaces by the raised ridges on fingers, palms, or soles of feet designed for grip, called friction ridges.
+Furrows, representing the recessed areas, which lack fingerprint residue, do not retain the powder.

-Physical development of fingerprints using powders is one of many methods that can be employed to enhance fingerprints; it is typically used to search for fingerprints on large non-porous surfaces that cannot be submitted for chemical development within a laboratory.
-However, this particular method is best suited for the enhancement of freshly deposited fingerprints because the adherence of the powder is diminished when the impression residue has dried.
+Physical development of fingerprints using powders is one of many methods that can be employed to enhance fingerprints.
+It is typically used to search for fingerprints on large non-porous surfaces that cannot be submitted for chemical development within a laboratory.
+This particular method is best suited for the enhancement of freshly deposited fingerprints, because the adherence of the powder is diminished when the impression residue has dried.

-Fingerprint powders are commonly used because of the versatility associated with this technique; there is a large selection of fingerprint powder compositions that have evolved, over time, to enable the safe and effective use of fingerprint powders on a wide range of backgrounds.
+Fingerprint powders are commonly used because of the versatility associated with this technique.
+There is a large selection of fingerprint powder compositions that have evolved, over time, to enable the safe and effective use of fingerprint powders on a wide range of backgrounds.

 Composition

 In general, two components are present in dry non-magnetic fingerprint powders: a colour, typically inorganic in nature, and a material for adhesion within the powder such as stearic acid, cornstarch or Lycopodium powder, the spores of the Lycopodium and other related plants.
-In addition, a filler material such as mesh pumice is often added to keep the colour and adhesion material together while preventing the formation of large clumps within the powder that would result in ineffective application onto the surface.
+A filler material such as mesh pumice is often added to keep the colour and adhesion material together, while preventing the formation of large clumps within the powder that would result in ineffective application onto the surface.

-However, modern fingerprint powders are plentiful and include both dry and aqueous options.
-The dry fingerprint powders are often categorized into six basic types based on the general composition; however, some powders may belong to more than a single group.
+Modern fingerprint powders are plentiful and include both dry and aqueous options.
+The dry fingerprint powders are often categorized into six basic types based on the general composition.
+Some powders may belong to more than a single group.
 These dry powders can be added to a dilute detergent solution that can be applied to surfaces to develop fingerprints.

 Flake powders

 Flake powders are composed of metal particles.
-The most common metal material used in this type of powder is aluminum; however, bronze, gold, copper, iron, and zinc are often used as well.Aluminum powder shows up on a variety of surfaces and is a particularly popular powder choice in the United Kingdom.
+The most common metal material used in this type of powder is aluminum. bronze, gold, copper, iron, and zinc are often used as well.Aluminum powder shows up on a variety of surfaces and is a particularly popular powder choice in the United Kingdom.

 Granular powders

 Granular powders were invented in the 1920s as one of the first types of fingerprint powders available.
 The materials used to make these powders were chalk, lamp black, graphite and a variety of lead and mercury components.
 Modern granular powders do not use lead or mercury because they have been known to cause health complications with prolonged use.
 Black granular powders, commonly used in the United States of America, are now composed of carbon-based particles.
-However, a wide range of colours are also available to provide contrast with many backgrounds.
+A wide range of colours are available to provide contrast with many backgrounds.